-- Term of agreement: commenced 1 June 2016.

-- Termination notice period: One month.

-- Annual Executive Director salary of \$195,700 (excluding superannuation)
+- Term of agreement: commenced 1 June 2016. - Termination notice period: One month with reason, three months without reason. - Annual Executive Director salary of \$205,000 (excluding superannuation)

-In addition, Layton Mills has been issued with performance rights, refer to page 27 for further details.
+In addition, Layton Mills has been issued with performance rights, refer to page 23 for further details.